CREATE POSITIVE CHANGE IN YOUR COMMUNICATION WITHIN YOURSELF AND WITH OTHERS.

 If you answered "YES" to any of these questions, continue reading to learn if some short term therapy may be right for you!

-When struggling with your emotional health, it is hard to be happy.
+When struggling with your emotional well-being, it is hard to be happy.
 There are so many facets of our lives and each of them represents another level of emotional connectedness.
-When we are emotionally unwell, either as a result of our relationships or because of our own well-being, we suffer.
+When we struggle to understand ourselves and communicate healthily with others, or relationships and emotional health suffer.
 This includes relationships with family members, friends, and co-workers.
 Each one is both complex and potentially very rewarding and should bring you happiness and fulfillment.
 Sometimes, things just aren’t right!
 When you are feeling emotionally unhealthy or your behaviors are hurtful to yourself or others, life can be difficult.
 Some people experience physical symptoms as well as anxiety, anger, or depression.
 Others may struggle to maintain concentration.
 In some cases, there is simply a feeling of unease or unhappiness.

 You want these negative feelings to go away and to regain the joy you once had in your life.
 We all deserve to feel a sense of harmony in ourselves, joy in our family life, happiness in our friendships, and good relationships with co-workers and acquaintances.

 If you answered, “yes” to any of the above questions, CONGRATULATIONS!
 You are one step ahead of most.
 If you answered "no" to any of the above, you may want to explore further - the process can be empowering.
 When your relationships are not working, it is natural to feel uneasy.
 We all want to be happy, supported, and to feel good about ourselves and our relationships.
 YOU can be more of a participant in your happiness today and in the future.